-Montana Organic Association is now a member of the Montana’s Ag Safety Program and MOA members (farmers & ranchers) may be eligible for Ag Group return premiums if overall accidents are reduced, as well as any general dividends issued by State Fund.
+Montana Organic Association is now a member of the Montana’s Ag Safety Program.
+MOA members (farmers & ranchers) may be eligible for Ag Group return premiums if overall accidents are reduced, as well as any general dividends issued by State Fund.
 Find out how to make your workplace safe and apply for the discount by visiting our new Ag Safety webpage here.

 Check out our Facebook page here.